ahmed-dinar/digital-library/README.md

     - Add logging to both server and frontend, we can track any errors and perform troubleshooting in production.
     - We could use tools like Sentry (error tracker), Hotjar, analytics (Google analytics etc) in frontend to track real time monitoring.
-    - We could use GCP, AWS or other logs service in backend ot monitor incident real time.
+    - We could use GCP, AWS or other logs service in backend to monitor incident real time.

 ## Further Improvements

+- ### Development improvements
+    - Add more logs in book add/remove/update services to track who/when/what is modifying.
+    - Add more comments on code where necessary.
+    - Add API documentation tool (E.g swagger) to maintain auto document backend APIs.
+    - Generate and share a postman API collection.
+    - Improve UX in modifying author and genres, in search book option by multiple fields, more sort functionalities.

 - ### Frontend testing
     - We should add frontend unit and e2e testing to make the UI UX quality better and consistent.